1965 FA Cup final: Background

 The final was held at Wembley Stadium.

 The match was Liverpool's third appearance in the final.
 They had reached the final in 1914, when they lost 1–0 to Burnley, and 1950, when they were beaten 2–0 by Arsenal.
 Leeds were appearing in their first final; the furthest they had reached before was the quarter-finals of the 1949–50 competition, when they lost to Arsenal.
 The two League meetings between the teams during the season resulted in a win each.
 Leeds won the first match 4–2 in August, at Elland Road.
 The return fixture at Anfield was won 2–1 by Liverpool.

+Leeds United went into their final match of the league season with a chance of winning the championship.
+However, they drew their match with Birmingham City 3–3, which meant they were level on points with Manchester United, who had a match remaining.
+As Manchester United had a superior goal average only a defeat of 17–0 or greater would result in Leeds being champions.
+Manchester United lost 2–1 to Aston Villa in their final match and won the title by a goal average of 0.686.
 Liverpool played Wolverhampton Wanderers a week before the final in their last match of the 1964–65 League season.
 Shankly rested most of the first-choice players, but Liverpool still won the match 3–1, with goals from Geoff Strong, John Sealey and Alf Arrowsmith, and finished the season in seventh place.
-Leeds went into their final match of the league season with a chance of winning the championship.
-However, they drew their match with Birmingham City 3–3, which meant they were level on points with Manchester United, who had a match remaining.
-As United had a superior goal average only a defeat of 17–0 or greater would result in Leeds being champions.
-United lost 2–1 to Aston Villa in their final match and won the title by a goal average of 0.686.

 Liverpool manager Bill Shankly was complimentary of Leeds United in the build-up to the final, stating: "Our opponents, Leeds United, have proved themselves beyond doubt to be a great team.
 Clearly the whole set up at Leeds is one of the finest.
 But the better the opposition, the better we play."
 Liverpool's coach was caught in heavy traffic on the way to Wembley Stadium and there was a possibility that the start of the final would have to be delayed.
 However, they managed to organise an escort when a police motorcycle was spotted and arrived in time for the kick-off.
 Midfielder Gordon Milne was injured in the days before the final and missed the match.
 He was replaced by Geoff Strong.

 Leeds midfielder Albert Johanneson became the first black player to play in an FA Cup final.
 However, before walking out onto the pitch Johanneson suffered racial abuse: "When we walked out, all I could hear was a cacophony of Zulu-like noises coming from the terraces.
 It was dreadful, I could barely hear myself think for those screams.
 I wanted to run back down the tunnel."